Materials Management Program

 The Part 360 regulations were substantially revised in 1993 to address 40 CFR Part 258 federal criteria for municipal solid waste landfills, and to address legal, technological, and policy developments that occurred after 1988.
 The 1993 Part 360 regulations also provide more regulatory flexibility and reduced regulatory burden than previous versions of Part 360.

-Additionally, the current Part 360 regulations include a registration process for certain types of solid waste management facilities such as transfer stations and land clearing debris landfills which the Department and the regulated community feel do not require the extensive scrutiny and evaluation of a full Part 360 permit process.
+Additionally, the current Part 360 regulations include a registration process for certain types of solid waste management facilities such as recyclables handling and recovery facilities and land clearing debris landfills which the Department has concluded do not require the extensive scrutiny and evaluation of a full Part 360 permit process.
 The registration process is simple yet it still ensures adequate record keeping and controls over these smaller, less complex solid waste management facilities without sacrificing environmental protection.

 The Part 360 regulations also include a section which allows certain materials to exit the solid waste stream when beneficially used.
 The Beneficial Use Determination (BUD) regulations identify certain solid wastes that, when used in a specific manner, are no longer subject to regulation under Part 360.
 For solid waste not specifically identified in Part 360, procedures and criteria are included to allow the DEC to make case-specific determinations of beneficial use.